rx-angular/rx-angular/README.md

 Regarding the compatibility to RxJs, we generally stick to the compatibilities of the angular framework itself.
 All the packages support RxJs versions `^6.5.5` || `^7.4.0`.
-For more information about the compatibilities of angular itself see this [gist](https://gist.github.com/LayZeeDK/c822cc812f75bb07b7c55d07ba2719b3)
+For more information about the compatibilities of Angular itself see this [gist](https://gist.github.com/LayZeeDK/c822cc812f75bb07b7c55d07ba2719b3).

 ## Links